M1ckB/til/T-SQL/index-usage.md

 - An index with a large number of *lookups* means that the index should be altered to include the most frequently looked up columns
 - A clustered index with a large number of *scans* means that it can be efficient to create a non-clustered index to cover the queries (unless the table is small)

-**Keep in mind that the statistics are flushed when the SQL Server service is restarted.**
+**Keep in mind that the *usage stats* are reset when the SQL Server is restarted while the *operational stats* are reset whenever the metadata is brought in and out of the metadata cache.**

 See [SQLShack's article](https://www.sqlshack.com/gathering-sql-server-indexes-statistics-and-usage-information/) or Microsoft's documentation on [index usage stats](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-index-usage-stats-transact-sql?view=sql-server-ver15) or [index operational stats](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-index-operational-stats-transact-sql?view=sql-server-ver15) for more information.